chromium/chromium/docs/transcripts/wuwt-e03-content.md

 that it could be an embedder of content that has security vulnerability in their own Mojo calls.
 And so, content doesn't know about them, so it can't do anything about them.
 You could write insecure code in content.
-You can also write in secure code in an embedder, and if someone finds a vulnerability - so let's say someone finds a vulnerability in Blink, and maybe they're only running their code in a minimal content shell.
+You can also write insecure code in an embedder, and if someone finds a vulnerability - so let's say someone finds a vulnerability in Blink, and maybe they're only running their code in a minimal content shell.
 Maybe they can't find any other Mojo calls that they can abuse to be able to get access to the browser process.
 But maybe someone else, an embedder, is a more full-featured browser.
-It has more IPC service, and that could be more of an attack surface for that - to start with that Blink vulnerability and then to hop into the browser process.
+It has more IPC surface, and that could be more of an attack surface for that - to start with that Blink vulnerability and then to hop into the browser process.

 14:38 SHARON: And if you gain control of the browser process, that's a very